dabeaz-course/practical-python/README.md

 # Welcome!

-When I first learned Python nearly 25 years ago, I was immediately struck by how I could productively apply it to all sorts of messy work projects.
+When I first learned Python nearly 25 years ago, I was immediately stuck by how I could productively apply it to all sorts of messy work or projects.
 Fast-forward a decade and I found myself teaching others the same fun.
 The result of that teaching is this course--A no-nonsense treatment of Python that has been actively taught to more than 400 in-person groups since 2007.
 Traders, systems admins, astronomers, tinkerers, and even a few hundred rocket scientists who used Python to help land a rover on Mars--they've all taken this course.
 Now, I'm pleased to make it available under a Creative Commons license.
+Hope you will find this course useful.
 Enjoy!

 [GitHub Pages](https://dabeaz-course.github.io/practical-python) | [GitHub Repo](https://github.com/dabeaz-course/practical-python).